cloud-dach/cf-hands-on-library/README.md

 # Library application

 This is a sample application running on IBM Bluemix.
-It allows you to store, delete and update books and customers and register borrowed books.
+It allows you to store, delete and update books and customers, and register borrowed books.

 It includes the Watson Conversation Service as well as the TextToSpeech Service.